CHOOSE THE BEST DAY TRIPS FROM HOBART

 Mount Field National Park

-Another excellent day trip from Hobart is visiting gorgeous Mount Field National Park.
+Another excellent day trip from Hobart is visiting the gorgeous Mount Field National Park.
 On an island blessed with amazing scenery, Mount Field is definitely one of the most impressive places to visit.
 Located just an hour to the north-west of Hobart, Mount Field is home to beautiful waterfalls, rugged mountain slopes, and an incredible variety of forests from temperate eucalypts to alpine groves.

-Established in 1916, Mount Field is Tasmania’s joint-oldest national park, and is on the UNESCO World Heritage List as part of the Tasmanian Wilderness World Heritage Area.
+Established in 1916, Mount Field is Tasmania’s joint-oldest national park and is on the UNESCO World Heritage List as part of the Tasmanian Wilderness World Heritage Area.
 It’s a truly special place.
 Start your journey with comfortable hikes to magical Russell Falls, gorgeous Horseshoe Falls and stunning Lady Barren Falls, or head deeper into the park for one of the longer hikes around Lake Dobson.
 Skiing and snowboarding are possible in winter, and the alpine autumn colours in the park are breathtaking.

 Tip: Be sure to keep an eye out for wildlife!
-Many of Tassie’s iconic animals like wombats, platypus, quolls, bandicoots, possums and of course Tassie Devils live in the park, and are quite commonly spotted.
+Many of Tassie’s iconic animals like wombats, platypus, quolls, bandicoots, possums and of course Tassie Devils live in the park and are commonly spotted.
 Maximise your chances of a wildlife encounter by staying alert and keeping quiet – some of these animals are quite shy!